 Winter is approaching fast.
 The weather is turning colder, and the days are getting shorter.
 With this season change comes an increased susceptibility to cold and flu viruses.
 Walk into any health food shop at this time of year and you’ll be bombarded with products claiming to ‘boost your immunity’.
 Now you may be wondering whether any of it really works.
-Today, we want to talk a little about the immune system – including the evidence behind vitamins and minerals with immune boosting claims – and what you can do to keep yourself healthy throughout the winter months.
+This winter, we want to talk a little about the immune system – including the evidence behind vitamins and minerals with immune boosting claims – and what you can do to keep yourself healthy throughout the winter months.

 Winter bugs can be particularly challenging for people with cancer.